-Custom House Studios + Gallery are delighted to present an exhibition of works by 62 artists who have worked and exhibited at Custom House Studios over the last year.
+Exhibition of works by 62 artists who worked and exhibited at Custom House Studios over the last year.

 Our summer show celebrates our extensive exhibition programmes including works from our resident studio artists and artists that use the print room facilities.
 In this exhibition we will have works by artists both from Ireland and overseas who have exhibited in our two gallery spaces throughout the year.
 We also have works from visiting studio artists including two exchange artists from Austria.
 Seven Artists from Carrowbeg Enterprises will exhibit their individual works in painting, printmaking & drawing.The exhibition also features works from the artist members of the board of Custom House Studios.

 Custom House Studios was opened in 2002 by the Westport Artists Group and Mayo County Council to provide work space and exhibition facilities for artists and to facilitate access to the local community and visitors to arts events.
 The potential of arts and culture as an important element in developing Westport as a good place to live and a quality tourist destination is well established and recognized.